calvinliao223/GCIT_gaphunt_v2/README.md

 ## Requirements

-This code is designed to run on Linux with NVIDIA GPUs using CUDA and PyTorch.
+This code is designed to run on any system with Python 3.11+ and uses CPU-only machine learning libraries.

 ### Installation